 Note: Provisions also exist under New Jersey expungement law for victims of identity theft to have arrests and convictions committed by others in the victims' name expunged.
 Our NJExpungements.com site has a page that provides the text of the relevant statute.

 Finally we reach the fifth and last way that a person can commit the crime of identify theft in New Jersey.
 This fifth way has three elements: The accused person must knowingly impersonate another, or assume a false identity, or make a false or misleading statement; the impersonation, assumption of false identity, false statement, or misleading statement must occur in the course of him making an oral or written application for services; and the impersonation, assumption of false identity, false statement, or misleading statement must be made for the purpose of avoiding payment for prior services.

 Under New Jersey law, purpose to avoid payment for prior services may be inferred from proof that the accused person has not made full payment for prior services and has impersonated another, assumed a false identity or made a false or misleading statement regarding the identity of any person in the course of making oral or written application for those services.
 This inference is permissive, not mandatory.
 It is up to a jury to determine whether the facts and circumstances shown by the evidence support any inference.
 The jury is always free to accept them or reject them if it wishes.

 Persons charged with identity theft will seldom be facing just that one charge.
 Companion charges such as forgery, theft, theft of services, and even burglary will typically be part of the mix.
-Allan Marain and Norman Epting, Jr. are Criminal Lawyers in New Jersey™.
-They have over sixty-five years of combined experience.
-They defend persons charged with identity theft.
-If you have been, or may be, charged with identity theft, or any of the companion offenses, call them for a no-charge no-obligation conference.
+Allan Marain is a criminal defense lawyer in New Jersey.
+He has forty-five years experience.
+He defends persons charged with identity theft.
+If you have been, or may be, charged with identity theft, or any of the companion offenses, call him for a no-charge no-obligation conference.